ethanwfang/ethanwfang/README.md

 Check out my pinned repos for stuff I am passionate about.

-This Fall 2024 semester, a few classmates and I lauched CWRUQuants, Case's first and only quantitative finance club.
+This Fall 2024 semester, a few classmates and I lauched <a href = "https://github.com/cwruquants">CWRUQuants</a>, Case's first and only quantitative finance club.

 ### Experience
 - KeyBank (Summer 2025)